ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 ### Image picker migration

-The new Image picker by default expects an `ezkeyword` Field Type to exist in the `image` content type.
+The new Image picker by default expects an `ezkeyword` field type to exist in the `image` content type.

 You can add it running the following commands: